isabella232/SC_CosminPupaza/For Instructor/FBSnapshotTestCase/color picker.md

 https://github.com/facebookarchive/ios-snapshot-test-case

-Speaking of testing, do you know how many testers does it take to change a light bulb?
+Speaking of testing, do you know how many testers it takes to change a light bulb?
 None: testers do not fix problems - they just find them! :]

 All right, I'm out! :]